Brown University: Athletics

 Brown's newest varsity team is women's rugby, promoted from club-sport status in 2014.
 Brown women's rowing has won 7 national titles between 1999 and 2011.
 Brown men's rowing perennially finishes in the top 5 in the nation, most recently winning silver, bronze, and silver in the national championship races of 2012, 2013, and 2014.
 The men's and women's crews have also won championship trophies at the Henley Royal Regatta and the Henley Women's Regatta.
 Brown's men's soccer is consistently ranked in the top 20 and has won 18 Ivy League titles overall; recent soccer graduates play professionally in Major League Soccer and overseas.

 Brown football, under its most successful coach historically, Phil Estes, won Ivy League championships in 1999, 2005, and 2008. high-profile alumni of the football program include former Houston Texans head coach Bill O'Brien; former Penn State football coach Joe Paterno, Heisman Trophy namesake John W. Heisman, and Pollard Award namesake Fritz Pollard.

 Brown women's gymnastics won the Ivy League tournament in 2013 and 2014.
 The Brown women's sailing team has won 5 national championships, most recently in 2019 while the coed sailing team won 2 national championships in 1942 and 1948.
 Both teams are consistency ranked in the top 10 in the nation.

 The first intercollegiate ice hockey game in America was played between Brown and Harvard on January 19, 1898.
 The first university rowing regatta larger than a dual-meet was held between Brown, Harvard, and Yale at Lake Quinsigamond in Massachusetts on July 26, 1859.

 Brown also supports competitive intercollegiate club sports, including ultimate frisbee.
-The men's ultimate team, Brownian Motion, has won three national championships, in 2000, 2005 and 2019.
+The men's ultimate team, Brownian Motion, has won four national championships, in 2000, 2005, 2019 and 2024.